Raphhh/puppy-config/README.md

 ### What is the local config?

 The config will load also a local config, if the file config/local.php exists.

 This config will override the global and the env configs.
-This file must be not versioned.
-So, it is an individual config, where your can put tempory or specific config.
+Be careful: this file must be NOT versioned.

+So, it is an individual config, where your can put temporary or specific config.
 Your can also put config you do not want to version, like the passwords.